Grow Your Own Backyard Garden

 Backyard Gardening: Affordable Family Fun

 That's how it is now for me with our backyard garden but on a much grander scale.
 We have a good sized garden that produces many varieties of vegetables and I am going to give you ideas on what to grow, what some plants look like in the growing process, and some pictures of what we have harvested.
-Nothing fancy, just a lens full of love for the goodness of organic food, a little hard work, and a feeling of feeding your family healthy food.
+This is not complicated, just full of love for the goodness of organic food, a little hard work, and a feeling of feeding your family healthy food.

-Radish seeds germinate, grow, and harvest in a matter of 30 days so they are awesome for little children to plant and see results quickly.
-Unfortunately, a lot of kids don't like radishes but still, the process is easy and they are colorful.
-Remember, you can always grow vegetables and give them to friends, neighbors, or a local food shelter.
+Radish seeds germinate, grow, and harvest in a matter of 30 days so they are awesome for young children to plant and see results quickly.
+Radishes have a strong taste but the process is easy and they are colorful.
+A whole radish is more sharp tasting than if you slice them up and use with a dressing of sorts.
+Remember, you can always grow vegetables and give them to friends, neighbors, or a local food bank.

-Lettuce also grows quickly and can handle some early or late frost.
+Lettuce grows quickly and in many zones can handle early or late frost.
 Lettuce can be harvested from the time the leaves are a few inches tall to spreading out the harvest over several weeks as the plants grow.
 With their shallow roots, growing lettuce also works well in containers.
 Don't waste your money buying lettuce plants in the store, plant them straight from seed.

 Onions are considered a staple in the kitchens of most cooks and they add extra taste to any dish in a natural way.
-We plant our onions very close together so that when they are young, we use them as scallions.
-This is a strategic move in that we pull every other one when we use the young onions, leaving proper space for a bulb onion to form.
+We plant our onions very close together so that when they are young, we thin them out and use that first harvest as scallions.
+Strategically we pull every other plant leaving proper space for a bulb onion to form.
 They are easy to grow and if stored properly, can be used for months after the harvest.

-I was recently reminded of a tip about green onions.
-After using the green tips of a bunch on green onions, place the whole bunch in a tall glass with water to cover the white root part.
+A tip on extending the life of green onions.
+After using the green tips of a bunch of scallions, place the remaining bunch in a tall glass of water and cover the white root part.
 This will keep your onions growing for several days more.
 My mother used to do this when I was a child and I just thought everyone did it!

-Swiss Chard does great in cold weather and it tolerates hot summer days well also.
+Swiss Chard does great in cold weather and it tolerates hot summer days also.
 It can last through the summer even in Texas, and carry into a fall harvest.
-The greens are great cooked with butter, plus they are a good source of dietary fiber.
 We love to sauté them in just a little olive oil and melt some feta cheese over them.

 If you pick the leaves when they are young, they can also be used in a salad.
 As you may know, leafy green vegetables are a great source of dietary fiber.